krupadobariya/OIBSIP/CyberSecurity-Task2-BasicFirewallConfiguration/README.md

 ## Overview

-This project demonstrates how to configure a basic firewall using UFW (Uncomplicated Firewall) on Ubuntu Linux.
-The firewall was enabled, firewall rules were created to allow and deny specific services, and the configuration was verified using Nmap.
+This project demonstrates the basic configuration of a firewall using UFW (Uncomplicated Firewall) on Ubuntu Linux.
+Firewall rules were configured to allow secure services and block unnecessary network traffic.
+The configuration was then verified using Nmap.

 ---

 ## Objective

-- Install and enable UFW
+- Install and enable UFW (Uncomplicated Firewall)
-- Configure basic firewall rules
+- Configure firewall rules
+- Allow SSH (Port 22)
-- Allow SSH and HTTPS traffic
+- Allow HTTPS (Port 443)
+- Block HTTP (Port 80)
-- Block HTTP and Telnet traffic
+- Block Telnet (Port 23)
 - Verify firewall configuration using Nmap

 ---